 - Disposition hearings: The youth must be informed of “the right to counsel to prepare the [post-dispositional] motion and appeal.”
 Pa.
 R. Juv.
 Ct.
 P. 512(C)(1)(d).

 Pennsylvania presumes that all children in delinquency cases are indigent.
 42 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 6337.1(b).
 This presumption can be rebutted if the court determines that “the child has the financial resources to retain counsel of his choice at his own expense,” and the court cannot consider financial resources of the child’s parent, guardian, or custodian in that determination.
 42 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 6337.1(b)(1).

 Waiver of Counsel

-A juvenile age 14 and over in Pennsylvania may waive his or her right to counsel the following limited circumstances:
+A child age 14 and over in Pennsylvania may waive their right to counsel the following limited circumstances:

 - “The waiver is knowingly, intelligently, and voluntarily made;